uy0ll/psql2redis/README.md

 ## Cloud server:
 1. create_replication_slot
 2. set postgres and redis config in your cloud-config.yml
+3. set server address in your Dockerfile
-3. Build an image from a Dockerfile using script build-docker.sh
+4. Build an image from a Dockerfile using script build-docker.sh
-4. copy file docker-compose-CLOUD.yml in your "Lorawan-Stack" folder and rename to docker-compose.yml
+5. copy file docker-compose-CLOUD.yml in your "Lorawan-Stack" folder and rename to docker-compose.yml

 ## Edge server:
 1. set postgres and redis config in your edge-config.yml